-Governance and Risk Management
+ESG Governance and Risk Management

-The Board has the overall responsibility for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Group's strategic objectives, and maintaining sound and effective risk management and internal control systems (including reviewing their effectiveness) to safeguard Shareholders' investment and the Group's assets.
+The Board has the overall responsibility for evaluating and determining the nature and extent of the risks which it is willing to take whilst achieving the Group's strategic objectives and maintain sound and effective risk management and internal control systems (including reviewing their effectiveness) to safeguard Shareholder's investments and the Group's assets.

-The board of directors of the main subsidiary of the Group (insurance business) (the "Board of Subsidiary") has established its own audit committee and board risk committee which are responsible for overall risk management and internal control and report to the Board of Subsidiary together with the management of the main subsidiary of the Group ("Management of Subsidiary").
-Management of Subsidiary establishes and supervises the risk management committee which identifies, prevents and controls various risks and reports to the board risk committee.
-The internal audit functions are conducted by the key management directly appointed by the Management of Subsidiary and report to the audit committee.
-Overall, Board of Subsidiary reports to the management of the Group on risk management and internal audit matters and is supervised by the Board.
+The risk management function of the Group consists of a defined management structure.
+The board of directors of the Main Subsidiary of the Group (insurance business) (the "Board of Subsidiary") has established its own audit committee and board risk committee, which provides practical guidelines and support on risk management and internal control, and regularly report to the Board of Subsidiary together with the management of the main subsidiary ("Management of Subsidiary") of the Group.
+The risk management committee established by the Management of Subsidiary is responsible for continuous identification, monitoring, and reporting various risks to the board risk committee.
+Management of Subsidiary authorises the key management to supervise the internal audit functions and report to the audit committee for identified control weakness.
+Overall, the Board oversees the implementation and supervision of the risk management and internal audit matters of the Group, which the Board of Subsidiary reports to the management of Yunfeng Financial Group.

-The internal control system is led by the senior management of the Group including executive directors together with heads of business functions composed of operations, finance, risk management, information technology, legal and compliance, which is responsible for the risk management of non-insurance business
+The internal control system is supervised by the senior management of the Group, including executive directors together with heads of business functions composed of operations, finance, risk management, information technology, legal, and compliance, which is responsible for the regular review of the overall risk management and effectiveness of control of non-insurance business.

-As we are primarily engaged in the financial and insurance service sector, we are required to comply with all related laws and regulations including the Securities and Futures Ordinances and the Insurance Ordinance etc. The overall governance effort is led by senior management of the Group including executive directors together with heads of business functions and implemented primarily through our operations, finance, risk management, information technology, legal and compliance teams.
+As we are primarily engaged in the financial and insurance service sector, we are required to comply with all related laws and regulations, including the Hong Kong Securities and Futures Ordinance and the Insurance Ordinance, etc. The overall governance effort is led by senior management of the Group, including executive directors together with heads of business functions, and implemented primarily through our operations, finance, risk management, information technology, legal, and compliance teams.